this-is-shreya/Binary-tree-of-strings/README.md

 The tree must have a root node, a left node and right node to the root.
 After that it is up to the user, to add any number of nodes.

 ## 1. INSERT
-To insert the root node, simply enter 1, then the values of the node.
+To insert the root node, simply enter 1, then the value of the node.
 Then insert the root->left and root->right, to do that, enter 1, then press y, and enter the respective values.

 ![3 c](https://user-images.githubusercontent.com/62089952/125193293-53c82080-e269-11eb-9f6e-fe6c4299c1be.jpg)